 Lubricate the U-joint according to specifications.
-Refer to 5.3.6 Lubrication and Servicing, page 124.
+For instructions, refer to 5.3.6 Lubrication and Servicing, page 124.

 Replace the U-joint if severely worn or damaged.
-Refer to Removing Double-Reel U-Joint, page 230.
+For instructions, refer to Removing Double-Reel U-Joint, page 231.

 Removing Double-Reel U-Joint